Special education: Spain

 Schools are required to provide services and resources to students with special educational needs so that they make progress and participate in school.
 If the local school is unable to provide appropriately for an individual student, then the student may be transferred to a special school.

 Spanish non-governmental organizations like ONCE have traditionally provided significant services to disabled students.

 Sweden

 Local schools have significant autonomy, based on national guidelines.
 Schools are expected to help students meet the goals that are set for them.

 There are special schools (särskola) for students with low abilities to attend normal education.
 In 2012 and 2013, the media criticized how students with disabilities that are considered more mild, such as dyslexia, have been placed in special schools, saying that this may seriously hamper their chances on the labour market.

 Switzerland

 Education is controlled by the 26 cantons, and so special education programs vary from place to place.
 However, integration is typical.
 Students are assessed according to their individual learning goals.

-United Kingdom

-In England and Wales, the acronym SEN (for Special Educational Needs) denotes the condition of having special educational needs, the services which provide the support and the programmes and staff which implement the education.
-In England SEN PPS refers to the Special Educational Needs Parent Partnership Service.
-SENAS is the special educational needs assessment service, which is part of the Local Authority.
-SENCO refers to a special educational needs coordinator, who usually works with schools and the children within schools who have special educational needs.
-The Special Educational Needs Parent Partnership Services help parents with the planning and delivery of their child's educational provision.
-The Department for Education oversees special education in England.

-Most students have an individual educational plan, but students may have a group plan in addition to, or instead of, an individual plan.
-Group plans are used when a group of students all have similar goals.

-In Scotland the Additional Support Needs Act places an obligation on education authorities to meet the needs of all students in consultation with other agencies and parents.
-In Scotland the term Special Educational Needs (SEN), and its variants are not official terminology although the very recent implementation of the Additional Support for Learning Act means that both SEN and ASN (Additional Support Needs) are used interchangeably in current common practice.

 Turkey

-At a young age students who have special needs in Turkey are provided special education from The Ministry of Education, who are responsible in giving them the education that they need.
+At a young age, students who have special needs in Turkey are provided special education from The Ministry of Education, who are responsible in giving them the education that they need.

-In order to get special education you are required certain things:
+In order to get special education, you are required certain things: